Posted in

 What Is Nunchi?
 A Question That Starts in Korean Dramas

 There is a strange kind of scene that shows up in Korean dramas again and again.
-Nunchi (눈치) is a Korean concept for sensing the mood of a room — and then adjusting what you do next, before the moment needs words.
-It is often translated as reading the room, but that stops halfway.
-The reading is just the first part.
-What follows it is nunchi.
 Nobody explains much, but one person suddenly stops talking, someone quietly leaves the room, and someone else decides not to ask the next question.
 Then there is the opposite kind of person, the one who keeps acting the same way and somehow makes the whole room feel off.
 People who notice this for the first time usually end up asking the same thing: how did they know?

-That is often where the question begins.
-One character reads the situation without a word, while another misses it completely and creates tension without meaning to.
-After a while, people get curious about the word itself.
-What does it mean to have nunchi, or to have none at all?
+I have been asked this question more times than I expected.
+Usually it comes after someone watches a drama where one character reads a situation without a single word, while another misses it completely and creates tension without meaning to.
+After a while, the word itself becomes the question.
+What is nunchi (눈치), exactly?
 Many people try “reading the room” as a translation, and it is not wrong, but it never feels complete.
 Something is still missing.
 Nunchi is not just about sensing the mood.
 It is also about adjusting yourself once you sense it.
-The word itself holds a clue that most translations quietly drop.
-Nunchi splits into two parts: nun, meaning eye, and chi, meaning measure.
+The word splits into two parts: nun, meaning eye, and chi, meaning measure.
 Eye-measure.
 Not empathy, not gut feeling, not instinct — measuring with your eyes.
 That framing already sets it apart from most ideas about social awareness.
-And the way Koreans actually talk about it reinforces that difference.
+And the way we actually talk about it reinforces that difference.
 Nobody says someone has good nunchi.
-They say someone has fast nunchi.
+We say someone has fast nunchi.
 The compliment is not depth.
 It is speed.
-The person who reads the room before it needs to be explained, and moves accordingly before the moment tips into discomfort — that is the person Koreans describe as quick with nunchi.
+The person who reads the room before it needs to be explained, and moves accordingly before the moment tips into discomfort — that is the person I would call quick with nunchi.

 What Does It Mean to Have No Nunchi?